 Annuity riders have been around for decades, but their popularity grew dramatically after the 2008 stock market volatility.
 Investors were then driven to find annuities that had income guarantees attached to their mutual fund investments.
-Those attached benefits are called income riders and were originally used attached to variable annuities.
+Those attached benefits are called income riders and were originally used as attachments to variable annuities.
 Today, income riders can be purchased on fixed indexed annuities as well.